eahefnawy/serverless-mailer/README.md

 ```

 ### Supported Services
 awsm-mailer supports the following 30 service, pre-configured and ready to use.
-You just provide the username/password:
+You just provide the service, username & password in env vars as shown earlier:

 * **'1und1'**
 * **'AOL'**